Apollo 9 TV

-There were two brief television transmissions from the Lunar Module.
+There were two brief television transmissions from Apollo 9’s Lunar Module, “Spider”.

-The comparison below illustrates the difference between the original slow scan TV (at right) and the scan converted recording of the TV available today.
-The lower quality scan converted image is at left.
-Click on each for larger versions.
+The comparison below illustrates the difference between the original slow scan TV (at right) and the scan converted recording (left) of the TV available today.

 SCTV